 Introduction

-This statement sets out the actions that Grundon Waste Management Ltd has taken during the financial year 1 October 2020 to 30 September 2021 to identify all potential modern slavery risks related to its business and the provisions made to ensure there is no slavery or human trafficking within the business or our supply chain.
+This statement sets out the actions that Grundon Waste Management Ltd. (Grundon) has taken during the financial year 1st October 2022 to 30th September 2023 to identify all potential modern slavery risks related to the business and the provisions made to ensure there is no slavery or human trafficking within the business or our supply chain.

 Organisational Structure & Supply Chain

-Directly employing over 750 people, Grundon Waste Management operates predominantly in the South of England across 12 sites solely within the United Kingdom and provides a total waste management service for the reduction, reuse, recycling, recovery and disposal of waste, delivered via a combination of specialist services, contract management and the operation of our own facilities.
+Directly employing over 800 people, Grundon operates from 12 sites solely within the United Kingdom, predominantly in the South of England, providing a total waste management service for the reduction, reuse, recycling, recovery and disposal of waste, delivered via a combination of specialist services, contract management and the operation of our own facilities.

 Policies